New England Covered Bridges Road Trip

 By Carly Eisley

 A New England road trip is full of picturesque scenes.
 Rolling hills, mountain ranges, farmlands with scene-stealing barns.
 One of the most iconic views has to be New England covered bridges.
 They are a photographer’s dream and amazing feats of architecture and engineering from a bygone era; picture the construction of one of these, beam by beam, hundreds of years ago.

 There are hundreds of New England covered bridges you can visit.
-Here are a few favorites to add to your itinerary from Escape’s New York depot for some great photo ops!
+Here are a few favorites to add to your itinerary from Escape’s New York camper van rental site for some great photo ops!

 Vermont has 104 covered bridges, so you may just stumble on one accidentally in your travels without even having to plan.
 If you’re a planner, here is a list of some of the Vermont bridges and their locations from VisitNewEngland.com to add to your route.